Meet Our Team

 Dr. Lucas loves living in Michigan and taking advantage of all it has to offer!
 You will often find her and her husband Josh, on the Banks of the Red Cedar proudly wearing Green and White during football season, enjoying the sun and sand on a lakeshore somewhere, or bundled up playing in the snow.
 Their three daughters, Marlee, Lila and Annie keep them on their toes and are a daily reminder that life moves too fast not to enjoy every moment.
 Their fur family members include their Christmas puppy Jack and their cat Gus, who is king of everything.

 Sarah says that her favorite parts about working at CVC are the atmosphere and the food!
 She believes that respect and kindness are values that help drive her work and personal life.
-Sarah has three dogs: A yellow lab named Blu, an English setter named Schrute, and a Pitbull mix named Bindi.
+Sarah has two family dogs: an English setter named Schrute, and a Pitbull mix named Bindi.
+Recently, the Garrett family lost their beloved Blu, one of Sarah’s dogs growing up.
 Sarah provides great care for CVC patients, she is very motivated by helping our patients live happy, healthy lives.

 Michaela Smith, Licensed Veterinary Technician